Ranger Heritage and Visitors

 Te Papa Atawhai is committed to fostering a diverse workforce that represents the communities we serve, and to creating an inclusive workplace culture.
 Our Te Kaupapa behaviours of whakatīnanatia (we deliver), atawhaitia a Papatūānuku (we love nature), whakawhānaungatanga (we build relationships) and whakaauaha (we innovate) guide what we need to do for Papatūānuku to Thrive.

 Ko ngā hua | What we offer

-We take pride in enabling our people to bring their unique perspectives to mahi.
+We take pride in enabling our kaimahi to bring their unique perspectives to mahi, in pursuit of our collective aspirations.
 Our commitment to well-being and professional development includes:

-- DOC perks: Free accommodation in many of our huts and campsites, visitor centres product discounts, outdoor apparel and gear discounts (including Bivouac Outdoor, Macpac, Mountain Avenue)
+- DOC perks: Free accommodation in our backcountry huts and campsites, visitor centres product discounts, outdoor apparel, and gear discounts (including Bivouac Outdoor, Macpac, Mountain Avenue…)

-- Opportunity to develop and grow your skills within the district and wider organisation
+- Opportunity to develop and grow your skills within the group and wider organisation

 - Te Pukenga Atawhai – Cultural Capability Development Programme

 - Active employee networks including Te Kāwai Aho Tapu - Māori Kaimahi Network, Rainbow Network

 Tono ināianei | Apply now